flatiron-labs/learn.co-CommonMark/README.md

 ### Question Blocks

-Questions are delineated by `?: ` followed by the question text.
+Questions are delineated by `?: ` followed by the question text. **Include a newline between the question and the first answer choice.**

 ```
 ?: Is this a question?